nautobot/nautobot/nautobot/docs/rest-api/authentication.md

 ## Initial Token Provisioning

 Ideally, each user should provision his or her own REST API token(s) via the web UI.
 However, you may encounter where a token must be created by a user via the REST API itself.
-A special endpoint was created in Nautobot v1.3 to enable the provisioning of tokens using a valid username and password combination.
+Starting in version 1.3, Nautobot provides a special endpoint to provision tokens using a valid username and password combination.

 To provision a token via the REST API, make a `POST` request to the `/api/users/tokens/` endpoint: